The-Balance-FFXIV/balance-static/content/encounters/p3s.md

   * The tanks, once they receive the AoE, should move directly in front of their light party healer's fountain - directly on top of the marker is fine.
 Once the pinion appears, go directly across the arena and behind the opposing tank's pinion.
   * The melee should then move closer to bait the second set of AoEs.
 After they receive the marker, place it directly in front of the second fountain.
 Wait for the tank's pinion to dash across the arena, then go directly across the arena and behind the opposing melee's pinion (max melee is fine).
   * The ranged should then bait the third set of AoEs.
 Again, place it in front of the third fountain, wait for the melee pinion, then go directly across and behind.
+* All players converge in the centre.
+Both healers should still have a few seconds left of the massive healing buff.
+Use this healing buff to heal everyone up for double Scorched Exaltation.
+The shield healer is able to generate massive shields, and this should require zero mitigation, as it needs to be saved for the next mechanic sequence.

+* Firestorms of Asphodelos is the major mechanic in this phase, and is a dance sequence from beginning to end.
+Here is a Toolbox Diagram showing how the entire phase is done.
+* Mitigate the initial hit and fan out into tank/melee and healer/ranged groups.
+Melee should be at the A marker, and ranged should be at the C marker.
+* Dodge the conal AoE, then either stack with your group if Experimental Ashplume was stack, or spread if it was spread.
+* Get back into the middle to heal up, then dodge another set of Flames of Asphodelos.
+Pre-position for Storms of Asphodelos.
+  * Tanks need to take both tethers and go directly in front of the boss as normal.
+This will be south of the boss, and it is facing south.
+The tanks should be outside of the boss's hitbox at max melee range.
+  * The two ranged DPS need to bait the two south Darkblaze Twister conal AoEs towards the south of the arena.
+They should be standing directly beside it to the south.
+  * One healer needs to bait the north Darkblaze Twister conal AoE towards the left or right of the arena.
+They need to stand in the corner hugging the tornado.
+  * The two melee DPS and healer need to bait the boss's conal AoEs.
+Each melee DPS needs be inside the boss's hitbox to the east and west.
+The healer needs to be inside the boss's hitbox as well to the northeast or northwest.
+* Afterwards, converge in the middle for heals again.
+* The entire party needs to stack in front of the dark tethered tornado once it is confirmed via Darkblaze Twister.
+This is to bait the Searing Breeze AoEs.
+Players should move clockwise, baiting the AoEs in a circle.
+There will be four AoEs, and after the fourth AoE all players should be back in front of the dark tethered tornado.
+* Players should then separate into their melee and ranged light parties, as Experimental Ashplume is cast.
+Check what pattern it is.
+The melee group will stand left of the tornado facing it, and the ranged group will stand right of the tornado facing it.
+There is a mark on the arena showing exactly where to stand.
+* After getting knocked back near the tornado, spread or stack for Ashplume.
+* Heal up for Scorched Exaltation.
+The tornadoes will disappear after it is cast.

 ### Ability Order